Thomas-Sohier/jellyflut/README.md

   - Epub is pretty limited for now as it's a juste a parser combined with an HTML viewer
   - need some work
 - [x] Listen Music
-  - Seems buggy Linux (need to investigate)
+  - Buggy on Linux (need to investigate, or to use another package for linux )
 - [x] Look photos
 - [x] SQLite to have logging and to save server URL
 - [x] Browse all files
-- [x] ~~BIGGEST THING TO DO make transcoding work, for now i don't know how to check if file can be direct play and if no how to tell jellyfin to send me the correct url~~ It works
+- [x] ~~BIGGEST THING TO DO make transcoding work, for now i don't know how to check if file can be direct play and if no how to tell jellyfin to send me the correct url~~ It works (not much anymore, broken since 10.8.0 beta 3)
   - Do not works correctly on Windows (seems broken due to libvlc dll, certificate issue)
-  - For now there is only direct play on computer as vlc can play almost anything right now
+  - On computer I added supported codec manually.
+Some codecs can be missing, if so, create an issue and I will check if it's playable
 - [x] Control music from any screen
 - [x] Extract or/and parse subtitles from video file
  - Only remote srt, cannot parse from mkv file (except in VLC)